 - Green leafy vegetables, lettuce, parsley and mint, raw carrot and beetroot, raw cabbage, chives, cress, tomatoes and plenty of fresh fruit.

-- Plenty of milk, eggs, cheese and wheatgerm throughout the day.
+- Plenty of dairy and wheatgerm throughout the day.

-The important thing, according to my book, is that your diet is, ehem, keeping you regular.
+The important thing, according to my book, is that your diet is keeping you regular in your daily lavatory outing.
 In this way the blood stream is kept clean and as Hauser writes: